otac0n/otac0n.github.com/blog/drafts/range-header-i-choose-you.md

 --next--</code></pre>

 The `Range` header style allows for requests that specify multiple ranges; HTTP supports sending results back as a multipart docuemnt.

+**The `If-Range` header**

+The `If-Range` header allows a range of the entity to be downloaded if it has not changed, but download the entire entity if it has changed.
+These semantics don't really fit the pagination model very well, since it is pretty much aimed at resuming paused downloads.

 ## Conclustion ##